-In order to develop an effective dynamic trust management module for online auction systems, the behaviors and the current state of the trustee (or the users) must be considered.
-In our approach, we adopt an agent-based technique to monitor bidders, analyze auction data and user information, and make decisions on shill detection dynamically.
-In our agent-based trust management (ATM) module, a security agent can dispatch a number of monitoring agents to detect suspicious users; meanwhile, an analysis agent is responsible for analyzing users' bidding behaviors using the real-time auction data captured by the monitoring agents, together with users' history information.
-Based on the analytical results, the security agent can make decisions on whether a suspicious shill is an actual shill, and request to cancel the involved auctions when actual shills are detected.
-The security agent is also responsible for upgrading or downgrading a user's role with different access permissions based on the user's information and its real-time bidding behaviors.
-Since the agent-based trust management module supports real-time detection and prevention of online auctions with shilling behaviors, our approach provides a strong and secure model for development of trustworthy online auction systems.
+In order to develop an effective dynamic trust management model for online auction systems, the behaviors and the current state of the trustee (i.e., the users) must be considered.
+In our approach, we use an agent-based trust management (ATM) module to monitor, analyze and detect shill bidders dynamically.
+The ATM module consists of three types of agents, namely the monitoring agent, the analysis agent and the security agent.
+A security agent can dispatch a number of monitoring agents to detect suspicious users; meanwhile, an analysis agent can analyze users' bidding behaviors using real-time auction data and historical information.
+Based on the analytical results, the security agent can decide on whether a suspicious shill is an actual shill, and may send a request to an auction agent to cancel the involved auction.

-2. Related Work
+2. Related work

 Trust management using reputation models are based on prior history of users and/or feedback gathered from other entities.
-For example, eBay uses a very simple reputation based rating scheme for users.
-After each successful transaction, sellers and buyers are invited to rate each other on a 3-point scale, i.e., each member can affect another member's feedback score by +1, 0, or -1.
-The accumulative feedback score of a member represents how other members are satisfied with this member for doing business [6].
-Shmatikov and Talcott proposed a formal model that precisely defined the notion of reputation, and can be used to reason about trust [7].
+Shmatikov and Talcott proposed a formal model that precisely defined the notion of reputation, and can be used to reason about trust [6].
 Based on the license-based digital rights language, they used licenses to formalize both "good" and "bad" behaviors, which specify obligations and forbidden actions, respectively.
-Selcuk and his colleagues proposed a reputation based trust management protocol for P2P networks, where users rate the reliability of other parties, and share this information with their peers [8].
+Selcuk and his colleagues proposed a reputation based trust management protocol for P2P networks, where users rate the reliability of other parties, and share this information with their peers [7].
 Recently, reputation based trust management has been applied to sensor networks.
-For example, Ganeriwal and Srivastava proposed a reputation-based framework for sensor networks (RFSN), which allows development of a community of trustworthy sensor nodes based on their behaviors.
-Sensor nodes can maintain reputation for other nodes and use it to evaluate their trustworthiness [9].
-Similarly, Boukerche and Xu proposed an agent-based trust and reputation local storage strategy for wireless sensor networks, which can manage trust and reputation with minimal overhead in terms of extra messages and time delay [10].
+For example, Ganeriwal and Srivastava proposed a reputation-based framework for sensor networks (RFSN), which allows development of a community of trustworthy sensor nodes based on their behaviors, and can maintain the reputation for sensor nodes and evaluate their trustworthiness [8].